GriffinBaxter/Reusability/README.md

 ### Backend / server

+#### Using a MariaDB database

+For running using a MariaDB database, the following environment variables need to be set:
+* DB_URL
+* DB_USERNAME
+* DB_PASSWORD
+* DGAA_EMAIL
+* DGAA_PASSWORD

+Also, the following commands should be run:

+    cd backend
+    ./gradlew bootRun -Dspring.profiles.active=mariadb

+#### Using an in-memory H2 database

-For running locally using the in-memory H2 database, the following environment variables should be set with the given corresponding values:
+For running locally using an in-memory H2 database, the following commands should be run:
-* DB_DRIVER=org.h2.Driver
-* DB_PLATFORM=org.hibernate.dialect.H2Dialect

     cd backend
     ./gradlew bootRun